Willie Brown (politician): California State Assembly

 Brown was extremely popular in San Francisco, but less so in the rest of the state.
 Nevertheless, he wielded great control over statewide legislative affairs and political appointments, making it difficult for his conservative opponents to thwart his power.
 Partially to remove Brown from his leadership position, a state constitutional amendment initiative was proposed and passed by the electorate in 1990, imposing term limits on state legislators.
 Brown became the focus of the initiative, and raised just under $1 million to defeat it.
 The California legislature challenged the law, but the courts upheld it.
 California Proposition 140 also cut the legislature's staff budget by 30 percent, causing Brown to reduce legislative staff by at least 600.
-Under the California term-limits law, no Speaker of the California State Assembly will be permitted to have a longer tenure than Brown's.
-After term limits forced Brown out of office, the Assembly restructured its rules to give most of the powers formerly held by the Speaker to a leadership committee made up of senior members of both major parties.
+Under current California term-limits law, no speaker of the California State Assembly is able to have a longer tenure than Brown's.

 Brown gained a reputation for knowing what was occurring in the state legislature at all times.
 In 1992, he gave $1.18 million to the Democratic Party to help with voter registration and several campaigns, some of which was from contributions from tobacco companies and insurance companies.
 As Speaker, he worked to defeat the Three Strikes Law.
 Critics have claimed Brown did not do enough to raise the legislature's ethical standards or to protect the environment.
 During his time in Sacramento, he estimates he raised close to $75 million to help elect and reelect state Democrats.

 Brown led efforts in the Assembly for state universities to divest from South Africa and to increase AIDS research funding.
 He helped obtain state funds for San Francisco, including funding for public health and mental health funds.
 Brown held up the 1992 state budget for 63 days until Governor Pete Wilson added another $1.1 billion for public schools.

 Brown had a reputation in the Assembly for his ability to manage people.
 Republican State Senator Ken Maddy of Fresno noted Brown's ability to "size up the situation and create, sometimes on the spot, a winning strategy."
 According to Hobson, "He was a brilliant daycare operator. ...
 He knew exactly how to hold the hand of his Assembly members.
 He dominated California politics like no other politician in the history of the state".

-Peoples Temple investigation
+Peoples Temple

 From 1975 to 1978, Brown supported the Peoples Temple, led by Jim Jones, while it was being investigated for alleged criminal wrongdoing.
 Brown attended the Temple perhaps a dozen times and served as master of ceremonies at a testimonial dinner for Jones where he said in his introduction, "[l]et me present to you a combination of Martin King, Angela Davis, Albert Einstein ...
 Chairman Mao."
-Brown later said, "If we knew then he was mad, clearly we wouldn't have appeared with him."